UplandsDynamic/simple-photo-management-frontend/README.md

 - Ensure you backup a copy of changes to your environment configuration - make a copy of your `.env.production` file *outside* of your cloned directory.
 - From the build directory, run `git pull`.
 - Remove existing node modules, e.g.: `rm -rf node_modules`.
+- Clear the cache, e.g.: `npm cache clear --force`
 - Install updated modules, e.g.: `npm install --legacy-peer-deps`.
-- In the event of any vulnerabilities being flagged up, repeat `npm install --legacy-peer-deps` to see if that resolves the issue.
-Do this *first, before* resorting to running `npm audit fix`.
+- In the event of any vulnerabilities being flagged up, run `npm audit fix`.
 - Rebuild the project, e.g.: `npm run build:production`.
-- Once the app has been built, copy to the web directory: `cp -a build/. /var/www/html/ssm-frontend/;` `cp -a /var/www/html/ssm-frontend/static/. /var/www/html/ssm-frontend/;`.
+- Once the app has been built, copy to the web directory: `cp -a build/. /var/www/html/spm-frontend/;` `cp -a /var/www/html/spm-frontend/static/. /var/www/html/spm-frontend/;`.
-- Recursively change ownership of the `ssm-frontend` directory to your web server user.
+- Recursively change ownership of the `spm-frontend` directory to your web server user.
 - Restart your web server.

 Note: The above guide is not definitive and is intended for users who know their way around Ubuntu server and Django.